Sebastianhju/Runeterra-5e/Rules/Subclasses.md

 #### **Constitution**

+You gain +1 to your charisma up to a maximum of 21.

 **Exploding Entrance**: Whenever you _Riftwalk_ your rift implodes whenere you end your teleport.
 All creatures within 5 feet of your landing spot suffers force damage equal to your proficiency bonus.

 ---

 #### **Wisdom**

+You gain +1 to your charisma up to a maximum of 21.

 **Riftwalker Upgrade**: Whenever you riftwalk you can teleport 60ft instead of 30.

 ---

 #### **Intelligence**

+You gain +1 to your charisma up to a maximum of 21.

 **Null Magic Sphere**: Whenever you _Riftwalk_ you can hurl out a null magic orb towards a target within 120ft of you.
 The target must succeed a dexterity saving throw against you spell save dc, or looses concentration on any spell or effect they are concentration on.